Aztec Ruins National Monument is just 2 miles from the center of Aztec

 , from the National Park Service (1 mb).

 The visitor center has the usual small bookshop, museum and video presentation plus information about local wildlife and plants.
-Entry (2014) is $5, per person as the monument is visited on foot, unlike most where driving is required and the entrance fee is per vehicle.
+Entry (2014) is $5, per person as the monument is visited on foot, unlike the majority NPS properties where driving is required and the entrance fee is per vehicle.

-Most of the main village (the 'West Ruins') and all the rest of the site is closed to the public; admission allows tourists to walk a short, self-guiding trail through selected areas that takes around 30-40 minutes depending on the number of stops.
+') and all the rest of the site are closed to the public; admission allows tourists to walk a short, self-guiding trail through selected areas, which takes around 30-40 minutes depending on the number of stops.
 It first leads to a high viewpoint of the village, then follows along the outside of the west walls to a small separate structure, the Hubbard tri-wall site, which has partially buried remains of an unusual kiva-like building with three concentric circular walls.
-The trail then returns to the main ruin and passes through several ground floor rooms which still have complete roofs, into the main plaza and past several other rooms, finally returning to the visitor center via the reconstructed great kiva - almost 50 feet wide, this was rebuilt in 1934 and gives a good impression of what life was like in these villages, though some aspects of its construction are based on guesswork.
-In addition to the West Ruins there are four separate archaeological sites to the east that are unexcavated and likely to remain so, unless there is a change in current NPS policy.
+The trail then returns to the main ruin and passes through several ground floor rooms which still have complete roofs, into the main plaza and past several other rooms, finally returning to the visitor center via the reconstructed Great Kiva